HarperDB/documentation/docs/administration/cloning.md

 A fully connected topology is when all nodes are replicating (publish and subscribing) with all other nodes.
 A fully connected clone maintains this topology with addition of the new node.
 When a clone is created, replication is added between the leader and the clone and any nodes the leader is replicating with.
 For example, if the leader is replicating with node-a and node-b, the clone will replicate with the leader, node-a and node-b.

-To run clone node with the fully connected option simply pass the environment variable `HDB_FULLY_CONNECTED=true`
+To run clone node with the fully connected option simply pass the environment variable `HDB_FULLY_CONNECTED=true` or CLI variable `--HDB_FULLY_CONNECTED true`.

 ### Cloning overtop of an existing HarperDB instance

 _Note: this will completely overwrite any system tables (user, roles, nodes, etc.) and any other databases that are named the same as ones that exist on the leader node.
 It will also do the same for any components._

-To create a clone over an existing install of HarperDB use the environment variable `HDB_CLONE_OVERTOP=true`
+To create a clone over an existing install of HarperDB use the environment `HDB_CLONE_OVERTOP=true` or CLI variable `--HDB_CLONE_OVERTOP true`.

 ## Cloning steps